-- Several donations may be made at the same time to multiple funds (one person/occasion designated per donation).
+- Several donations may be made at the same time to multiple funds.

-- Unless you tell us you wish to remain anonymous, an acknowledgement card will be sent on your behalf and your name will be listed in our monthly bulletin
+- Unless you tell us you wish to remain anonymous, an acknowledgement card will be sent on your behalf and your name will be listed in the Covenant, our monthly bulletin.

 - The amount of your donation will not be disclosed to the card recipient.

 Please remember us in your will or estate plan.
 If you have already included Temple Jeremiah in your estate plan, please let us know.
-For more information, please contact Danny Glassman at 847.441.5760 ext.
-102 or at Danny@templejeremiah.org.
+For more information, please visit our Planned Giving page or contact Danny Glassman at 847.441.5760 ext.
+102 or at email@example.com.